WokLibCodeClub/OnlineCodeclub/unfair_horserace.md

 The youtube videos show the building up of this project using the (now no longer available) ***trinket*** online Python editor.
 To make this project you should use your own Python editor.
 First, make a new folder to hold all the project files, then make a new file called *unfair_horserace.py* and copy and paste in the starter code which is [here](starter_code/unfairhorserace_starter.py).

 You will then need to download all the image files for this project which you can find [here](starter_code/unfairhorserace_images.zip).
+Click on the text which says ```View raw```, then open the zip file and extract all the images to your project folder.

 You should then be able to follow the instructions in the videos, but ignore any references to trinket.